Code-Institute-Submissions/the-shamans-cat/README.md

 ### Acknowledgements

 - I received inspiration for this project from reading information on Slack, viewing fellow students' websites and searching through loads of articles and sites on the web.
-- I would give particular acknowledgement to Anna Greaves, whos talks handouts and her own 1st milestone project have been a huge help and inspiration.
+- I would give particular acknowledgement to Anna Greaves, who's talks handouts and her own 1st milestone project have been a huge help and inspiration.
 - mentors
 - [Bootstrap 4.0 Tutorial: Adding a Jumbotron & Carousel Slideshow](https://www.youtube.com/watch?v=6dG-2-Dyy9E) For help with ideas about sizing of photos for carousel.